2emeagauche/portfolio-pyc/README.md

 ### Deployment

-The page is deployed live with github pages
+The page is deployed live with github pages.\
-Just `npm run deploy` to publish.
+Just `npm run deploy` to publish.\
 Live url is  [https://2emeagauche.github.io/portfolio-pyc](https://2emeagauche.github.io/portfolio-pyc)

 ## Used Libraries and hooks

-`Material UI` to build the mobile menu and the dialog modals in the "Réalisations" section and also some icons.
+`Material UI` to build the mobile menu and the dialog modals in the "Réalisations" section and also some icons.\
-`Framer Motion` to animate the banner visual and the animations on scroll.
+`Framer Motion` to animate the banner visual and the animations on scroll.\
 `React scroll` to navigate to sections via the top menu.